- School of Allied Health and Communicative Disorders

 - Chair's Message

 Undergraduate students have wonderful opportunities to observe and be involved in clinical experiences.
 Additionally, students can engage in many aspects of a faculty’s research, participate in outreach activities such as summer camps and information sessions, or study abroad with Allied Health and Communicative Disorders faculty.
-While some professions require a masters (rehabilitation counseling, speech-language pathology) or a doctoral degree (audiology, physical therapy), there are employment opportunities for individuals with all of the undergraduate degrees we offer: B.S in Communicative Disorders and B.S. in Health Sciences (emphasis 1 in pre-physical therapy and emphasis 2 in rehabilitation services).
-Additionally, we offer minors in Communicative Disorders as well as Deafness for students who want to complement their majors with these specialized areas.
+While some professions require a masters (speech-language pathology) or a doctoral degree (audiology, physical therapy), there are employment opportunities for individuals with the undergraduate degree we offer: B.S in Communicative Disorders.
+Additionally, we offer a minor in Communicative Disorders for students who want to complement their majors with these specialized areas.

-At the graduate level, we offer a Master of Arts in Communicative Disorders with specialization in Speech-Language Pathology, Master of Science in Rehabilitation Counseling, Doctors of Audiology (AuD) and Physical Therapy (DPT).
+At the graduate level, we offer a Master of Arts in Communicative Disorders with specialization in Speech-Language Pathology, Doctor of Audiology (AuD) and Physical Therapy (DPT).
 Through clinically focused research, students gain a deep understanding of their field.
 Ultimately, our academic and clinical preparation results in thoughtful and competent professionals who utilize evidence based practice.
 Many of our alumni return to campus to discuss professional issues with our students or serve as supervisors for students who are participating in their external clinical placement.

 Northern Illinois University’s Family Health, Wellness and Literacy Center houses the Speech-Language-Hearing Clinic and Physical Therapy Clinic where graduate students in audiology, speech-language pathology and physical therapy provide clinical evaluations and treatment within their scope of practice.
 In addition to experiences gained on the university campus, all graduate students in the school are placed in external clinical settings to gain professional experience prior to graduation.